 AC Transit's service planning efforts involve complex analysis of equity considerations, transit demand, and overall system coverage.
 Future increases beyond pre-pandemic service levels are more highly justified along routes that serve the highest amount of people and prioritize those who are transit dependent.
 As such, specific routing and frequencies that result from the planning process may differ from those presented in the Plan.
-The highest priority for BART and AC Transit is to support service restoration that promotes robust recovery of transit ridership overall.
+The highest priority (shared by BART and AC Transit) is to support service restoration that promotes robust recovery of transit ridership overall.
 As AC Transit works toward a full plan for service recovery, it will take into consideration the significant land use changes from the future developments, including over 2,000 new homes on BART property and development along San Pablo Avenue and Adeline Street, and the reduction in BART rider parking.
 BART will be a key partner in identifying and supporting decisions that are mutually beneficial for both agencies.

-AC Transit Actions

-Consider engagement, prioritization, and

-evaluation of the Plan's recommendations in

-service planning efforts

-Engage BART to discuss impacts of service

-changes for BART riders and TOD site planning

-Consider the potential impact of parking

-reductions and densification at TOD stations and

-along corridors (Adeline Street and San Pablo

-Avenue in particular) on bus rider demand when

-planning schedules and routes
+BART Actions AC Transit Actions Share engagement survey data and the Consider engagement, prioritization, and Plan's recommendations on transit evaluation of the Plan's recommendations in service for AC Transit consideration service planning efforts Participate in technical advisory committees and regional coordination meetings to advocate for maximizing access for BART riders in service planning Engage BART to discuss impacts of service changes for BART riders and TOD site planning Communicate with riders about AC Consider the potential impact of parking Transit engagement efforts so they may reductions and densification at TOD stations and participate and share feedback along corridors (Adeline Street and San Pablo Avenue in particular) on bus rider demand when planning schedules and routes